iOT Enabled AI Waste Management Software Development for Smart Cities

 1) What is the cost of developing waste management software at Suffescom?

-Development cost of AI-powered waste sorting Solutions ranges between $8,000 to $15,000.
-However it depends on feature scope, number of waste categories, IoT integration level, dashboard complexity, and deployment model.
+AI-powered waste sorting solutions range from $8,000 to $15,000.
+However, it depends on feature scope, IoT integration level, deployment model, and more.

 2) What timelines are required by Suffescom for smart waste management system development?